json-api/json-api/ext/local/index.md

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure

-A document that supports this extension **MAY** include "local identity" members using the `local:id` key in the root of resource objects and resource identity objects.
+A document that supports this extension **MAY** include "local identity" members using the `local:id` key in the root of resource objects and resource identifier objects.
 The values of these members uniquely identify resources within the document.